Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Of course you need to be sensitive to genuine emergencies in a patient’s schedule but, other than that, efficient dentists must protect the integrity of their day.
 If a patient arrives late, the appointment should be shortened or rescheduled.
 It’s not punitive — it’s practical.

-I used it as a teaching moment for late patients and after missing out on expected treatment very, very few patients came late a second time.
+I used it as a teaching moment for late patients and after missing out on expected treatment very few patients came late a second time.
 It goes without saying that this presupposes that you run on time.
 You can’t train patients to respect your time if you don’t respect theirs.

 By shortening a late-arriving patient’s visit, it preserves the flow of the day, respects the patients who did arrive on time, and keeps you in control rather than scrambling to catch up.
 A schedule only works when it’s treated as something worth defending.